letsencrypt/cp-cps/CP.md

 The CA SHALL record at least the following events:

-1. CA key lifecycle management events, including:
+1. CA certificate and key lifecycle events, including:
-  * Key generation, backup, storage, recovery, archival, and destruction; and
+   1. Key generation, backup, storage, recovery, archival, and destruction;
+   2. Certificate requests, renewal, and re-key requests, and revocation;
+   3. Approval and rejection of certificate requests;
-  * Cryptographic device lifecycle management events.
+   4. Cryptographic device lifecycle management events;
+   5. Generation of Certificate Revocation Lists and OCSP entries;
+   6. Introduction of new Certificate Profiles and retirement of existing Certificate Profiles.

-2. CA and Subscriber Certificate lifecycle management events, including:
+2. Subscriber Certificate lifecycle management events, including:
-  * Certificate requests, renewal, and re-key requests, and revocation;
+   1. Certificate requests, renewal, and re-key requests, and revocation;
-  * All verification activities stipulated in these Requirements and the CA’s Certification Practice Statement;
+   2. All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
-  * Date, time, phone number used, persons spoken to, and end results of verification telephone calls;
-  * Acceptance and rejection of certificate requests;
+   3. Approval and rejection of certificate requests;
-  * Issuance of Certificates; and
+   4. Issuance of Certificates; and
-  * Generation of Certificate Revocation Lists and OCSP entries.
+   5. Generation of Certificate Revocation Lists and OCSP entries.

 3. Security events, including:
-  * Successful and unsuccessful PKI system access attempts;
+   1. Successful and unsuccessful PKI system access attempts;
-  * PKI and security system actions performed;
+   2. PKI and security system actions performed;
-  * Security profile changes;
+   3. Security profile changes;
+   4. Installation, update and removal of software on a Certificate System;
-  * System crashes, hardware failures, and other anomalies;
+   5. System crashes, hardware failures, and other anomalies;
-  * Firewall and router activities; and
+   6. Firewall and router activities; and
-  * Entries to and exits from the CA facility.
+   7. Entries to and exits from the CA facility.

-Log entries MUST include the following elements:
+Log records MUST include the following elements:

-1. Date and time of entry;
+1. Date and time of record;
-2. Identity of the person making the journal entry; and
+2. Identity of the person making the journal record; and
-3. Description of the entry.
+3. Description of the record.

-### 5.4.2 Frequency of processing log
+### 5.4.2 Frequency for Processing and Archiving Audit Logs

 No stipulation.

-### 5.4.3 Retention period for audit log
+### 5.4.3 Retention Period for Audit Logs

-The CA SHALL retain any audit logs generated for at least seven years.
-The CA SHALL make these audit logs available to its Qualified Auditor upon request.
+The CA SHALL retain, for at least two years:

+  1. CA certificate and key lifecycle management event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (1)) after the later occurrence of:
+     1. the destruction of the CA Private Key; or
+     2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 `basicConstraints` extension with the `cA` field set to true and which share a common Public Key corresponding to the CA Private Key;
+  2. Subscriber Certificate lifecycle management event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (2)) after the revocation or expiration of the Subscriber Certificate;
+  3. Any security event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (3)) after the event occurred.

-### 5.4.4 Protection of audit log
+### 5.4.4 Protection of Audit Log

 No stipulation.

-### 5.4.5 Audit log backup procedures
+### 5.4.5 Audit Log Backup Procedures

 No stipulation.

-### 5.4.6 Audit collection system (internal vs. external)
+### 5.4.6 Audit Log Accumulation System (internal vs. external)

 No stipulation.